How to Improve Inventory Control: A Detailed Guide

 At a minimum, a small business POS system must have:

 Depending on your industry, the POS features you need will change.
-For a small restaurant, a POS with order ingesting and table management would be must-have features.
+For a small restaurant, essential POS features include order ingesting and table management.

 As your small business grows, you need a POS that can grow with you.
 Therefore, as you research options, consider these advanced features (which are typically pay-to-use):